airbnb/lottie-ios/README.md

 After successfully retrieved the package and added it to your project, just import `Lottie` and you can get the full benefits of it.

+### Objective-C Support

+As of 3.0 Lottie has been completely rewritten in Swift!
+For Objective-C support please use Lottie 2.5.3.